www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

     * [x] Implement go forward in history button. -> Could not get it working.
 On the first look it's a bug in JavaFx.
     * [x] Avoid privacy pop up in editor.
     * [x] Add main page to menu.
-    * [ ] Enable JavaFX via JVM parameters: `--module-path "projects/net.splitcells.network.distro.javafx/target/lib" --add-modules javafx.controls,javafx.web`
+    * [ ] Document how to enable JavaFX via JVM parameters: `--module-path "projects/net.splitcells.network.distro.javafx/target/lib" --add-modules javafx.controls,javafx.web`
 * [ ] Provide application downloads.
-    * [ ] For Linux CURRENT
+    * [ ] For Linux
     * [ ] For Windows
+        * [ ] Use bat files as launchers on Windows.
     * Consider Mac in the future.
 * [x] Deploy default distro application on public server.
     * [x] Implement privacy warning pop up, only for server.